+'''

-sections \line, \skip, \skipline, and \until.
+sections \line, \skip, \skipline, \until, and \include.

+'''

-23.87 \include < file-name >
+23.101 \include < file-name >

 This command can be used to include a source file as a block of code.
 The command takes the name of an include file as an argument.
-Source files or directories can be specified using the EXAMPLE_PATH tag of doxygen's configuration file.
+Source files or directories can be specified using the EXAMPLE\PATH tag of doxygen's configuration file.

-If <file-name> itself is not unique for the set of example files specified by the EXAMPLE_PATH tag, you can include part of the absolute path to disambiguate it.
+If <file-name> itself is not unique for the set of example files specified by the EXA-MPLE\PATH tag, you can include part of the absolute path to disambiguate it.